ayoubeddafali/frm/README.rst

 FRM
 ========

-CLI tool for bootstraping a Continuous delivery workflow.
+CLI tool for bootstraping a Continuous delivery workflow with docker.

 **Under development, supports for java based projects.**